jutkko/homedir/README.md

 Gotchas:

-- The first time you run `tmux`, you'll want to do `ctrl-space I`.
+- The first time you run `tmux`, you'll want to do <kbd>ctrl-space I</kbd>.
 This will install a bunch of plugins, without which you will be sad.
-- The latest iTerm doesn't handle the `alt` key the way most unixers expect.
+- The latest iTerm doesn't handle the <kbd>alt</kbd> key the way most unixers expect.
   You may wish to set it to [send escape codes](https://www.iterm2.com/faq.html).
 - You have to run `shiftit` manually the first time, and authorise it in